-- 1. Produce valid passport and immigration evidence for recording and verification at the point of registration. - 2.
-Provide the Immigration Compliance Team with all correspondence that they receive from the Home Office in relation to their current immigration status. - 3.
-Ensure that their passport and immigration status are always valid and in-date, and that they do not contain any errors. - 4.
-Ensure that any applications for further permission are applied for in good time, preferably in consultation with the International Student Advice Team (ISA) through MySurrey Hive. - 5.
-Provide copies of any updated, extended, or replacement passports or immigration documents to Immigration Compliance as soon as they are received. - 6.
-Inform the Immigration Compliance Team immediately if their immigration status changes at any time (e.g. change of immigration category or becoming a citizen of a country not subject to immigration control in the UK). - 7.
-Keep their personal and current contact details up-to-date on the student record system (via Surrey Self-Service). - 8.
-Maintain personal copies of their passport pages and immigration status. - 9.
-Seek advice from ISA before making changes to their programme of study which could affect their ability to remain sponsored by the University. - 10.
-Ensure that if registered on taught programmes, they attend compulsory lectures, tutorials, examinations and other activities which form part of their programme of studies as per University regulations.
-In addition, to submit by required deadlines coursework and other assignments required for the programme as per regulations.2 - 11.
-Ensure that if registered on research programmes, they attend supervisory sessions and submit progress reviews as per University regulations.
-In addition, to ensure they https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/93 9471/Student Sponsor Guidance - Doc 2 - Sponsorship Duties 2020-12.pdf are continuing to make satisfactory academic progress and maintain continued contact with their supervisors and faculty as per regulations and the code of practice.3
+- Provide the Immigration Compliance Team with all correspondence that they receive from the Home Office in relation to their current immigration status. - Ensure that their passport and immigration status are always valid and in-date, and that they do not contain any errors. - Ensure that any applications for further permission are applied for in good time, preferably in consultation with the International Student Advice Team (ISA) through MySurrey Hive. - Provide copies of any updated, extended, or replacement passports or immigration documents to Immigration Compliance as soon as they are received. - Inform the Immigration Compliance Team immediately if their immigration status changes at any time (e.g. change of immigration category or becoming a citizen of a country not subject to immigration control in the UK). - Keep their personal and current contact details up to date on the student record system (via Surrey Self-Service). - Maintain personal copies of their passport pages and immigration status. - Seek advice from ISA before making changes to their programme of study which could affect their ability to remain sponsored by the University. - Ensure that if registered on taught programmes, they attend compulsory lectures, tutorials, examinations and other activities which form part of their programme of studies as per University regulations.
+In addition, to submit by required deadlines coursework and other assignments required for the programme as per regulations.2 - Ensure that if registered on research programmes, they attend supervisory sessions and submit progress reviews as per University regulations.
+In addition, to ensure they are continuing to make satisfactory academic progress and maintain continued contact with their supervisors and faculty as per regulations and the code of practice.3 - Reach the level of academic attainment required for the programme. - Re-register online with the University at the beginning of each new academic year during the required period between August and mid-October.